vivianaalba/pokemon-api-feb21/README.md

 # pokemon-api-feb21
 ## About
-<br>react-with-swr is a project that was set up with vite and react.
-It is a pokemon database, which requests pokemone data, including name, type, and photo, from an api.
-This app is intended for educational purposes and safely requests data from an external site.
-Styling included to improve UI.
-<br>App is also supposed to have music in the background.
-However, I was unable to make the audio run without breaking the application.
-I will cotninue working on this on the side to make sure that I know how to do this.
+<br>This project is a Pokémon database application that retrieves Pokémon data, such as names, types, and images, from an external API.
+Through seamless integration with the API, users can explore a collection of Pokemon, enriching their knowledge and fandom of the franchise.
+<br>Designed with safety in mind, the app securely fetches the latest Pokémon data from an API.
+Styling enhancements have been incorporated to elevate the user interface, ensuring an engaging experience for all ages.
+Additionally, background music has been integrated into the application to enrich user engagement, creating an immersive and enjoyable environment with the click of a button as users explore the world of Pokémon.

 ## Technologies
 <br>Tech: Javascript, HTML, CSS
-<br>Packages: vite, react, axios, swr, react-dom
+<br>Libraries: react, axios, swr, react-dom
+<br>Tools: vite

 ### Getting started
 <br> cd react-with-swr